JensenNick/huawei_solar_pees/README.md

 ## 3. Installation

+> :bulb: **As of 25th of December 2023 only the packages will be kept up to date!!!
+I will update / transform this guide to a short installations instruction and add a the description to the wiki.**

 Generally, it may take a little while before sensors register any activity / change and therefore initially will have the status "Unavailable" or "Unknown" - so don't panic, be patient for the values to show.

 #### Alternative installation